Scholarships at Hyde Park School of Dance

 Scholarship auditions and parent interviews take place in spring (typically in May).
 A number of time slots are made available for parent interviews.
 Dancers audition as a group.
 (Each year's scholarship audition date is listed at hydeparkdance.org/calendar and on the scholarship application.)
 Any scholarships awarded after the auditions will apply to tuition for the upcoming season, beginning with the fall session.
 View the dates and links to sign-up above.

 All parents/guardians must download and complete the scholarship application.
 Scholarship applications for the upcoming academic year must be submitted to HPSD's office by the application deadline.

 Parents/guardians of new applicants must sign up for an interview and attend this meeting at the scheduled time.
 Parents/guardians of returning applicants may sign up for an interview if they wish to meet with the Scholarship Committee in-person.
 The parent/guardian interview is a private meeting between a dancer's parent(s)/guardian(s) and one or more members of Hyde Park School of Dance's Scholarship Committee.
 The goal of these interviews is to assess a family's financial need, learn more about their family and dancer(s), and tell applicants more about our Scholarship Program's requirements.

-Dancers attend the scholarship audition corresponding to their particular level on May 31, 2018.
+Dancers attend the scholarship audition corresponding to their particular level on the scheduled date (see above for this year's scholarship date and schedule).
 Anyone brand new to dance should attend the lower-level audition.
 Dancers transferring from other schools who are unsure of which level will be most appropriate are welcome to call or email the administration for a suggestion based on prior experience.
 Parents and guardians are encouraged to observe this audition.